hackforce-squad/Freshsales-ZeroBounce/README.md

 ## What happens if I enter an incorrect internal field name for the text field or do not create one?
 If you enter an incorrect internal field name or place a dummy value in this field then the status value will not be stored in any contact field and you will not be able to filter or export contacts based on ZeroBounce email validation.
 The overall response from ZeroBouce will still be displayed under notes.

-## For Support drop an email to pulkit.chowdry@freshworks.com
+## For Support, drop an email to pulkit.chowdry@freshworks.com